FMS8359 : Professional Placement (Semester 2)

 The aims of this module are:

-• To familiarise students with a professional environment of film exhibition or production.
+• To familiarise students with a professional environment of the screen industries.

 • To understand the organisation’s role as a cultural business, including aspects such as audience development, relationships with funders, and regional/national/international position.